-This article introduces the SLURM queues batch job submissions to LOTUS.
+This article introduces the SLURM scheduler queues/partitions for batch job submissions to LOTUS.
 It covers:

 - Queue name